Wednesday, September 18, 2024

 Trades were made at the deadline to bolster the pitching and to put band-aids on the wounded position players’ vacancies.
 Still, other maladies afflicted the team.

 The disappointing performances by once heralded phenoms Jackson Holliday and Coby Mayo have not helped.
-The decline of those stalwarts who were expected to help propel the O’s to the World Series didn’t help either.
+The decline of the veteran stalwarts who were expected to help propel the O’s to the World Series didn’t help either.
 I’m especially referring to Mullins, Rutschman, and O’Hearn.

 Gunnar Henderson has been the team’s most consistent and feared hitter, but his defensive errors have hurt plus he strikes out too much.
-Santander reached the 40-home run milestone in his walk year but is woefully inept in driving in runners in scoring position.
+Santander reached the 40-home run milestone in his walk year but is woefully inept in driving in runners in scoring position when he doesn'thit a home run.
 In fact, the entire team has failed on that front during a sub-par second half.

 None of these problems is the fault of the manager Brandon Hyde.